ujkam/ujkam.com/content/posts/An Exploration of How Businesses Decide what Data to Collect.md

 Let's assume all the business and technical owners/organizations are at a single company called Company A that designs, makes, and runs the machine(s).
 Everything is internal and there are no external vendors who own these functions.

 The "owners" are shown in the chart below.
-To make this easier to read, the boxes with red borders are the business owners.
+To make this easier to read, the boxes with red borders (Engineering, Service, and Quality) are the business owners.
 The other teams work with the data and build things (e.g. Dashboards) with it, but ultimately the business owners are the ones using this data to reduce costs or increase profits

 <div class="mermaid">
 flowchart TD
-	subgraph Company A
 		subgraph Engineering
 		M[Machine]
 		end